mvasigh/web-workers-hjs/examples/2-advanced/README.md

-# Web Workers - Bounce Example
+# Web Workers - Image Example

 This project was bootstrapped with [Parcel](https://parceljs.org/)